leonardocsantoss/the_eye/README.md

 ```shell
     python manage.py runserver
 ```
-See the documentation on http://localhost:8000/docs/ And the admin on http://localhost:8000/admin/
+- See the documentation on http://localhost:8000/docs/ and the admin on http://localhost:8000/admin/
 - You need to create an Application using the admin to allow the Host to send data.